groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/xmldatasource/_index.md

 Note that for automatic recognition of data types to work, string representations of values of simple XML elements and attributes should be formed using invariant culture settings.

-To override default behavior of XML data loading, initialize and pass a com.groupdocs.assembly.XmlDataLoadOptions instance to a constructor of this class.
+To override default behavior of XML data loading, initialize and pass a [XmlDataLoadOptions](../../com.groupdocs.assembly/xmldataloadoptions) instance to a constructor of this class.
 ## Constructors

 | Constructor | Description |